 During restrictions, Bounce Back Recycling will continue with mattress and furniture collections.
 To ensure everyone’s safety, we will ask our customers to pay online (Paypal, bank transfer) and leave the furniture outside for collection.
 If you want to recycle your mattress call (091) 760 877 or send a message here.

-In compliance with Government guidelines under Level 5 Restrictions which came into affect on January 6th 2021, Duhallow Revamp is working behind closed doors and operating Click and Deliver service .If you would like to inquire about a purchase, please contact us at 02960633.
+In compliance with Government guidelines under Level 5 Restrictions which came into affect on January 6th 2021, Duhallow Revamp in Cork is working behind closed doors and operating Click and Deliver service .If you would like to inquire about a purchase, please contact us at 02960633.
 For furniture donations or to inquire about furniture restoration, please send us pictures along with location and contact details to [email protected]

-Deaf Enterprises is currently closed to the public.
+Deaf Enterprises in Cork is currently closed to the public.
 However, if you are interested in estimating work or scheduling a furniture repair or refurbishment job you can get in touch with them via 021 4294111 or via [email protected].